sims1710/Ava-s-Makeover/README.md

 # ava-s-makeover
-It is a 2d game created using renpy
+It is a 2d game about unconscious biases created using renpy.